-As a double check we ran an alternative test, in which we compare the number of AGN observed in fixed bins of $\Delta$PA ($n_{\Delta \rm PA}$) with the corresponding expected number of AGN ($\lambda_{\Delta \rm PA}$) for each model and each $\Delta$PA.
-The bin size has been arbitrarily chosen to be $=10^{\circ}$, as in \cite{greene13}.
+We note that our results depend on the assumed measurements errors on \pam\ and \paj.
+Since most of the uncertainties were not presented in the original observational papers (see Sect.~\ref{subsec:obs-sample}), we quantified whether underestimated or overestimated uncertainties could severely affect our findings.
+We therefore performed the same analysis on a sample of 300 synthetic datasets, keeping the same estimates of PAs, while drawing each measurement error from a uniform distribution between one-half and two times the assumed uncertainty.
+The analysis performed on the 300 realizations yields results that are largely compatible with our original conclusions, with Bayes factors ranging at $90\%$ confidence in the intervals $K_{\rm EO}=20.9^{+4.1}_{-3.3}$ and $K_{\rm ISO}=13.0^{+1.0}_{-0.8}$.

-In this case the prior is the same as in the previous analysis, while the likelihood $\mathcal{L}$ of each model is estimated assuming a Poissonian probability distribution:
+In order to further prove the robustness of our results, we ran an alternative test in which we compared the number of AGN observed in fixed bins of $\Delta$PA ($n_{\Delta \rm PA}$) with the corresponding expected number of AGN ($\lambda_{\Delta \rm PA}$) for each model and each $\Delta$PA.
+The bin size was arbitrarily chosen to be $10^{\circ}$, as in \cite{greene13}.
+In this case the prior is the same as in the previous analysis, while the likelihood $\mathcal{L}$ of each model is estimated assuming a Poissonian probability distribution,